telerik/ajax-docs/controls/treeview/troubleshooting/editing-node-text-when-using-templates.md

 ---
 title: Editing Node Text When Using Templates
-page_title: Editing Node Text When Using Templates | UI for ASP.NET AJAX Documentation
+page_title: Editing Node Text When Using Templates | RadTreeView for ASP.NET AJAX Documentation
 description: Editing Node Text When Using Templates
 slug: treeview/troubleshooting/editing-node-text-when-using-templates
 tags: editing,node,text,when,using,templates